Ask Missa: Thanksgiving Edition

 We have 20 people coming for Thanksgiving, and they’re all wine lovers!
 Help—how much wine do I need?

 A standard sized bottle of wine contains 25 ounces of wine.
 A glass of wine is considered a five-ounce pour, giving you five servings per bottle.
 The general rule of thumb is one five-ounce glass per guest per hour.
 Of course, it’s always good to have an extra bottle or two on hand!

 I’m on wine duty this holiday.
 Our whole family loves red wine, and I’d like to WOW them.
 What are your top picks for Thanksgiving dinner?

-My favorite picks for this Thanksgiving are our 2016 Perique, Côtes du Rhône Villages, France, our 2016 Tria Reserve Mourvèdre Syrah, and our 2016 LUXX Paso Robles Merlot.
-The beautiful red fruit flavors of Perique, such as strawberry and cranberry, are natural complements to the turkey and all the seasonal sides.
-I love to serve our premium selections at the holidays, too—both Tria Reserve and LUXX will lend rich fruit flavors and a velvety texture on the palate, truly rounding out a fabulous home-cooked holiday dinner.
+My favorite picks for this Thanksgiving are our 2016 Tria Reserve Mourvèdre Syrah, and our 2016 LUXX Paso Robles Merlot.
+I love to serve our premium selections at the holidays—both Tria Reserve and LUXX will lend rich fruit flavors and a velvety texture on the palate, truly rounding out a fabulous home-cooked holiday dinner.
 And, you can’t go wrong with our 5 String, Partner’s Reserve, Petite Sirah.
 If you want to surprise your guests with something unexpected, pair your turkey with rosé, this gorgeous pink wine is also a perfect pairing for a Thanksgiving feast!

 #AskMissa on social!
 Stop by our Facebook page or our Twitter page to pose your wine question!
 She will be back in December to tackle more timely wine wisdom.